We’re specialist orthodontists

 Shakespeare Orthodontics supports numerous local clubs and societies.
 If you know of a sports team that needs sponsorship drop us a line – we would love to hear from you!

 The smallest actions can make a big difference.

-Shakespeare Orthodontics are a completely paper free practice, meaning that we do not have paper wastage.
+We are a completely paper free practice, meaning no paper wastage.

 At the end of every day all equipment is turned off.
 We purchase carbon offset credits where available for the preservation of our beautiful forests and environment.